Welcome to today's edition of the Rush 24-7 podcast.

 I didn't see it last night.

-That's even makes my point even better.
+That even makes my point even better.

-That there's Heraldo last night point out.
+That there's Geraldo last night pointed out.

 That's all the truth.

-You don't need any denial after that is pointless.
+You don't need any denial after that.

-And here was Huntsman, he was in Myrtle Beach, South Carolina, and this is what he said, among other things.
+He was in Myrtle Beach, South Carolina, and this is what he said, among other things.

-This race has degenerated into an onslaught of negative and personal attacks, not worthy of the American people, and not worthy of this critical time in our nation's history.
+This race has degenerated into an onslaught of negative and personal attacks not worthy of the American people and not worthy of this critical time in our nation's history.

 At its core, the Republican Party is a party of ideas.